sxcamacho/aevia-smart-contracts/README.md

 Create a `.env` file in the root directory with the following variables:

+⚠️ Never commit your `.env` file or expose your private keys

 #### Network Configuration
 ```
 INFURA_SEPOLIA_URL=       # Infura URL for Sepolia network